dotnet-architecture/eShopOnContainers/README.md

 You can create new issues at the issues section, do pull requests and/or send emails to **eshop_feedback@service.microsoft.com**

 ## Questions
-[QUESTION] Answer +1 if the solution is working for you (Through VS2017 or CLI environment): https://github.com/dotnet/eShopOnContainers/issues/107
+[QUESTION] Answer +1 if the solution is working for you (Through VS or CLI environment): https://github.com/dotnet/eShopOnContainers/issues/107